 Just imagine indulging into a smooth and luscious custard that is coated with perfectly crispy and caramelized top.
 Imagine breaking that top thin sugar layer while your spoon dive into the ultimately rich custard base, imagine fresh tangy berries balancing all the creaminess and sweetness of the custard.
 All that is what you will experience with this dessert.
 Well, I don’t want you to just sit there and imagine all this, so I am sharing with you my quick and simple Creme Brulee recipe so that you can make this a reality.
 Stop dreaming, you can make it happen!
 Let’s get started!

-- 1 Cup heavy cream milk ( I used whipping cream, do not use skim milk)
+- 1 cup heavy cream milk ( I used whipping cream, do not use non dairy milk)

 - Hot water for hot bath